Skip to main content

 alt

-Effective routes from my VM in Perth Extended Zone shows routes learned from ExpressRoute Gateway and these are remote routes from my Virtual WAN environment.
+Effective routes from my VM in Perth Extended Zone show routes learned from ExpressRoute Gateway and these are remote routes from my Virtual WAN environment.

 alt